 - Solely owned real estate

-- Bank or investment accounts with you listed as owner
+- Bank or investment accounts owned by you without a designated beneficiary

 - Pay off debts